amar-nath1/task-manager/README.md

 create database named _'tododb'_ in your mysql database.

-create a _' .env '_ file inside the root director of the project. please make sure that below things are available in .env file-> PORT=4000
+create a _' .env '_ file inside the root directory of the project. please make sure that below things are available in .env file-> PORT=4000